basho/basho_docs/source/languages/en/riakts/developing/ruby.md

 * `read!` - issues the read operation to Riak and returns a `Row` of data.
 If no data are found, returns `nil`.

 ###Single-key Deletes

-To delete a single row with a given key, use `Riak::TimeSeries::Delete`.
+To delete a single row with a given key, use `Riak::TimeSeries::Delete`:

 ```ruby
 delete_operation = Riak::TimeSeries::Deletion.new client, 'GeoCheckins'